Merging the Berkeley schema into the NMDC Schema

 v10 of the schema provided 168 example data files. v11 has increased that to 224, providing better testing coverage of

-the schema via the run-linkml-example
+the schema via the run-linkml-example phase of make test.

 v11 is also more thorough in annotating abstract classes, with 11, compared to 7 in v10.
 That includes a new abstract

-(which essentially replaces OmicsProcessing
+DataGeneration (which essentially replaces OmicsProcessing).

 Methods used to compare the two versions of the schema